tanloong/neosca/README.md

 </details>

-If you used the lexical complexity analyzing feature, please cite Xiaofei's article about LCA.
+If you use the lexical complexity analyzing feature, please cite Xiaofei's article about LCA.

 <details>